Learning Branching Heuristics for Propositional Model Counting: Introduction

-In particular, we learn the branching heuristic of the state of the art DPLL-based \#SAT solver: \sharpsat.
-We cast the problem as a Markov Decision Process (MDP) in which the agent has to select the best literal for \sharpsat to branch on next.
-We use a Graph Neural Network (GNN) \cite{ScarselliGTHM09} to represent the part of the input formula the solver is currently working on.
-The model is trained end-to-end using an Evolution Strategies algorithm, with the objective of minimizing the mean number of branching decisions required to solve instances from a given distribution of problems.
-We call this augmented solver \neurosharp.
+In particular, we learn problem family specific branching heuristics for the 2012 version of the DPLL-based \#SAT solver \sharpsat \cite{thurley2006sharpsat} which uses a state-of-the-art search procedure.
+We cast the problem as a Markov Decision Process (MDP) in which the task is to select the best literal to branch on next.
+We use a Graph Neural Network (GNN) \cite{ScarselliGTHM09} to represent the particular component of the residual formula the solver is currently working on.
+The model is trained end-to-end via Evolution Strategies (ES), with the objective of minimizing the mean number of branching decisions required to solve instances from \emph{a given distribution of problems}.
+In other words, given a training set of instances drawn from a problem distribution, the aim is to automatically tailor the solver's branching decisions for better performance on unseen problems of that distribution.

-We found that \neurosharp can generalize to unseen problem instances from the same distribution as well as to instances that were much larger than those trained on.
-Furthermore, despite the run time overhead of querying the model, that \neurosharp has to overcome, on some problem domains our approach achieved \emph{orders of magnitude improvements} in the solver's \emph{wall-clock} run time (Figure~\ref{fig:wall_clock}).
-This is quite remarkable in the context of prior related work~\cite{YolcuP19,selsam2019neurocore,DBLP:conf/icml/BalcanDSV18,DBLP:conf/nips/GasseCFC019,DBLP:conf/aaai/KhalilBSND16,hansknecht2018cuts,LedermanRSL20}, where using ML to improve combinatorial solvers had at best yielded modest wall-clock time improvements (less than than a factor of two) and positions this line of research as a viable path to improve the run time performance of exact model counters.
+We found that our technique, which we call \neurosharp, can generalize not only to unseen problem instances of similar size but also to much larger instances than those seen at training time.
+Furthermore, despite \neurosharp's considerable runtime overhead from querying the learnt model, on some problem domains \neurosharp can achieve \emph{orders-of-magnitude improvements} in the solver's \emph{wall-clock} runtime.
+This is quite remarkable in the context of prior related work~\cite{YolcuP19,selsam2019neurocore,DBLP:conf/icml/BalcanDSV18,DBLP:conf/nips/GasseCFC019,DBLP:conf/aaai/KhalilBSND16,hansknecht2018cuts,LedermanRSL20}, where using ML to improve combinatorial solvers has at best yielded modest wall-clock time improvements (less than a factor of two), and positions this line of research as a viable path towards improving the practicality of exact model counters.\footnote{Our code and the extended version of the paper (with the appendix) are available at: \texttt{github.com/NeuroSharp}.}

-The rest of the paper is organized as follows: In Section \ref{sec:background} we provide some needed background and fix the terminology.
-We describe the learning approach in Section~\ref{sec:architecture}, and compare it to related work in Section~\ref{sec:related}.
-Section~\ref{sec:data} details our dataset generation process that we later use in our experiments in Section~\ref{sec:exp}.
-We conclude with a short discussion in Section~\ref{sec:discussion}.